-Taking dietary supplements can be a great way to get nutrients you’re missing from your diet and help improve various medical conditions.
+Taking dietary supplements can be a great way to get nutrients you’re missing from your diet and help support a healthy life.
 But, have you considered the dangers they could pose if taken indiscriminately by a child?

 A study released in July 2017 underscores the importance of understanding your dietary supplements and protecting your children from misusing them.
 Over the course of 13 years, between 2000–2012, researchers found evidence of almost 275,000 accidental dietary supplement exposures.
 (1)

 While many of these exposures resulted in no serious medical outcomes, a few had dire consequences: 34 children died as a result of supplement overdose in the 13 years reviewed.

 Statistically, death occurred only 0.0001 percent of the time — but 34 families were changed forever, which begs the vital question: “Why?”

 The overwhelming majority of supplement overdoses occur at home (97.3 percent).
 At almost that same percentage, children overdosed specifically by swallowing supplements.
 Most of these cases occurred in children under the age of 6 and happened by accident.